 Many people say that the variety of foods that they eat on a vegan diet increased a lot compared to what they used to eat.

-To take advantage of all the beneficial nutrients and compounds found within plant foods, it’s necessary to eat a a large variety of them in your diet.
+To take advantage of all the beneficial nutrients and compounds found in plant foods, it’s necessary to eat a large variety of them in your diet.

 - Brussel Sprouts

 - Red cabbage

 These vegetables contain many cancer-fighting compounds and increased protective antioxidant enzymes within the body and increase the rate of detoxification of harmful substances that we consume and transform them into harmless substances which are excreted.

 People with certain types of gene mutations that predispose them to develop breast cancer and prostate cancer have been shown to benefit from cruciferous vegetables because they are high in indole-3-carbinol and sulforaphane.